JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

     - After 2020 and COVID I intend to adjust my goals.
 Right now I have achieved seniority in management so that migth give me leverage to prsue new goals.
 For 2021 I still need to fully establish those.

 ## Part 1.
 Preparation for the Software Engineering Interview
+If you want to become a software engineer there are non-CS skills and habits you need to develop, often called soft-skills.
+In this section on preparing for the interview the most important ones are listed.

 ### Interview Process & General Interview Prep
 Here are some quick tutorials and tips to prepare for the interview process.
 I think it will give you a quick impression of what you do not know!